TalaoDAO/oidc4vc-server/docs/source/api.rst

 Below list of scopes  :

+* issue_reference_on_behalf :
+* issue_agreement_on_behalf :

-* partner : company requests partnership : If accepted partnership allows to exchange private data without any new authorization.
+* partner : company requests a partnership status : If accepted partnership allows to exchange private data without any new authorization.
 Your company will be added to the user's partner list.
 Further data access will be available through Client Credentials flow.
-* referent : company requests to be appointed as a referent.
+* referent : company requests a referent status.
 If accepted your company will be allowed to issue certificatess without any new authorization.

 * delete_certificate : user deletes certificate
 * remove_partner : user removes partner from partner's list
 * remove_referent : user removes referent from referent's list